GoldFoylee/C-Odyssey/README.md

 ## Program Launchpad

-The heart of this repository is its collection of 43 beginner-friendly programs.
-Each one is a small step towards mastering C.
+This repository's 43 beginner-friendly programs are its main feature.
+Each one is a step toward becoming proficient in C.

 <details>
 <summary><strong>Click to expand the full list of programs</strong></summary>